Current as of May 2023 | Download print version (PDF)

 B. Deductibility of Donations

 In both Mainland Tanzania and Zanzibar, gifts to “charitable” or “religious” organizations may be deducted from an individual’s or entity’s income for the purposes of calculating taxable income (The Income Tax Act, 2019 Section 16(1)(a)).
-The deduction to the income tax shall not exceed two percent of the income, as calculated under Sections 7 through 9 of the Income Tax Act.
+The deduction to the income tax shall not exceed two percent of the income, as calculated under Section 16(2) of the Income Tax Act.
 Individuals and entities may also claim deductions from the income tax for contributions made to the AIDS Trust Fund and other Tanzanian Government initiatives to fight against COVID-19 (The Finance Act of 2020 Section 31).
 This deduction does not apply to donations to private sector or NGO efforts to combat AIDS or COVID-19.

 C. Customs Duties, Excise Duties, and Value-Added Tax